 Hoshyar Rasheed was born into a family of activists, artists, critics, and art historians in Sulaymaniyah, Kurdistan.
 Characterized by his mixed media techniques and a cast of dreamlike creatures, Hoshyar’s work is a celebration of rich colour and intricate detail.
 Hoshyar, who attended the Rietveld Academy in the late 90s, draws his inspiration from Kurdish folk art.
 In the tradition of Kurdish poets, he has dedicated much of his work to keeping the culture alive in his own imagery.
 In the artist’s own words: “It is one of the greatest ways to exist: to be able to give something back.”

 Hoshyar treats the viewer to vast expanses of primary color that stage scenes of great detail.
-The surfaces of deep blues and rich layers of red are foregrounded by their own distinct characteristics.
-Smudges of black paint, textural experiments and a rudimentary puzzle of pigments relate the abstract color block to its figurative elements.
+The surfaces of deep blues and rich layers of ocher are foregrounded by their own distinct characteristics.
+Smudges of black paint, textural experiments and a rudimentary puzzle of pigments relate the abstract colour block to its figurative elements.
 These are dreamlike gatherings of fantasy creatures and Gaudí-esque architecture: birds, a smiling portrait and mysterious creatures with human faces float around whimsical buildings.
 Elastic strings quite literally tie the varying pieces of the work together and to the artist’s personal history.
-As a child at school, he would hide secret messages or banned writings between his regular books, held together by this same symbolic string.
+As a child, he would hide secret messages or banned writings between his books, held together by this same symbolic string.